-South Korea says 'comfort women' deal flawed, but Japan insists on no change
+South Korea says 'comfort women' deal flawed, but Japan warns against change

 In 2014, the U.N.
 Human Rights Committee asked Japan to clarify the “comfort women” euphemism, with an independent expert on the panel calling for it to be replaced by “enforced sex slaves”.

-The liberal Moon came to power in May winning a snap election called after the removal of his predecessor, Park Geun-hye, whose conservative government was criticized for failing to fully consult victims ahead of the 2015 settlement.
+The liberal Moon came to power in May winning a snap election called after the removal of his disgraced predecessor, Park Geun-hye, whose conservative government was criticized for failing to fully consult victims ahead of the 2015 settlement.

 Moon pledged to renegotiate the agreement while on the campaign trail.

-A poll in December last year showed 59 percent of South Koreans thought the deal should be nullified while 25.5 percent supported upholding it.
+A poll in December last year showed 59 percent of South Koreans thought the deal should be nullified while 25.5 percent supported it.

 Park was forced from power this year over a corruption scandal and is now on trial.

-Reporting by Joyce Lee and Hyonhee Shin; Additional reporting by Hyunjoo Jin in Seoul and Linda Sieg in Tokyo; Editing by Nick Macfie
+Reporting by Joyce Lee and Hyonhee Shin; Additional reporting by Hyunjoo Jin in Seoul and Linda Sieg, Kiyoshi Takenaka in Tokyo; Editing by Nick Macfie